JeschkeLab/DeerLab-Matlab/docsrc/source/functions/snlls.rst

          *   ``.AIC`` - Akaike information criterion
          *   ``.AICc`` - Corrected Akaike information criterion
          *   ``.BIC`` - Bayesian information criterion

+If multiple datasets have been fitted, ``stats`` will be returned as a cell array of structures, each of them containing the goodness of fit of the individual datasets.

 Additional Settings
 =========================================